concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 ## Usage with AWS
 For example a Pipeline could use AWS's [AssumeRoleWithWebIdentity API-Call](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html) to authenticate with AWS using it's concourse-token and do stuff in AWS.
 It is even [diretly supported by the AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/sts/assume-role-with-web-identity.html)

-1. Create an OIDC-Identity-Provider in the AWS Account for your Concourse Server
+1. Create an OIDC-Identity-Provider for your Concourse Server in the AWS Account you would like to use.
+Like [this](img/AWS-IDP.png).
 2. Create an AWS.IAM-Role with the required deployment-permissions and the following trust policy:
 ```
 {